vishvAsa/vedAH/meta/articles/keith/APPENDIX/F_CREMATION_AND_BURIAL.md

 * See e. g.
 Zehetmaier, Leichenverbrennung

 und Leichenbestattung im alten Hellas.
 The lake dwellers of Europe first buried, then burned their dead, and it has been suggested that cremation is a specific. usage of broad-headed peoples (CAH. i.
 73).
 Peet, Stone and Bronze Ages in Italy, p.
-370; von Duhn, Rückblick auf die Gräberforschung (Heidelberg, 1911), Modestov, Introduction à l'histoire romaine (Paris, 1907), p.
+370; von Duhn, Rūckblick auf die Grāberforschung (Heidelberg, 1911), Modestov, Introduction à l'histoire romaine (Paris, 1907), p.
 107; cf. Peake, The Bronze Age and the Celtic World, pp. 122, 131, 163; CAH. i.
 74, 108, 110, where they are taken as Alpine

 20*